 Are landlords allowed to conduct any types of screenings prior to renting a property out to a tenant?

 JG: Yes!
 Conducting tenancy background checks is a crucial risk management process.
 As a property investor, who you allow to reside within your property can make or break your investment in a financial sense.

 Conducting background checks can be tricky, as it requires paid subscriptions to access certain data.
 Providing the tenant has signed a written consent disclaimer giving the landlord permission to do searches, there are many checks that can be obtained and verified.
 Some of these include, but are not limited to:

 • Financial defaults, such as bankruptcy

 • Personal references

-The majority of tenants is willing and able to provide references and documentations to fast track their applications and will be transparent about it, and of course there are tenants that won’t be.
+The majority of tenants are willing and able to provide references and documentations to fast track their applications and will be transparent about it, and of course there are tenants that won’t be.
 Watch out for those.

 What if a renter doesn’t comply with property rules, fails to pay rent, or damages something?

 JG: All tenancy agreements tenants enter into with landlords come with rules surrounding each party’s obligations.
 If there is a fundamental breach of tenancy, such as frequent and serious non-payment or rent or serious property damage, malicious or not, the tenancy agreement can be terminated by the landlord, who also has the right to seek financial compensation for any loss that has occurred as a result of that breach.
 This can be done directly with the tenant or via a tenancy tribunal if both parties cannot come to settlement on costs.

 John Gilmovich is a real estate expert and thought leader specialising in property ownership for property investors.
 He has a two decade background and is highly skilled in management of rental property.
 Prior to going into his own business ventures he worked inside Australia’s largest and best known real estate franchise brands in senior level roles and developed business and life skills including management and leadership which he still applies today.